syatam/MediaRouterButtonV3/README.md

 # MediaRouterButton Example using Android Cast SDK V3

-This sample app shows the issue while using MediaRouterButton using the layout

 Issue:
 Android cast button is not visible when cast button added as MediaRouteButton